mtov/engsoftmoderna/en/chapter1.md

 of the millennium, from 1999 to 2000.
 At this time, a significant number of applications used two digits to represent the year in date values, i.e., dates were in the DD-MM-AA format.
-This led to concerns that date operations in the year 2000 and beyond could produce incorrect results.
+This led to concerns that date operations in 2000 and beyond could produce incorrect results.
 For instance, the calculation 00 - 99 might return an unexpected result.
-To prevent this, companies created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, an action that was a prime example of preventive maintenance.
+To prevent this, companies created special task groups to convert all date variables and expressions in their systems to the DD-MM-YYYY format, an action that was therefor a prime example of preventive maintenance.
 ```{=latex}
 \end{esmbox}
 ```